Quantization robustness from dense representations of sparse functions in high-capacity kernel associative memory: Experimental Validation

 \subsection{Preservation of Basin Depth under Quantization}

-Our theory suggests that the bimodal, digital-like nature of the weights should make the attractor landscape robust to quantization.
-To test this, we evaluated the noise robustness of the quantized network.
-Figure~\ref{fig:robustness} compares the bit-wise recall accuracy of the full-precision (Float32) and the 2-bit quantized models as a function of input noise.
-Remarkably, the 2-bit model's performance closely tracks the baseline, maintaining high accuracy even under significant corruption (e.g., $>$85\% accuracy at 20\% noise).
-This confirms that quantization does not destroy the deep attractor basins, a direct consequence of the system's intrinsic digital nature proposed in Sec.~\ref{sec:bimodal_origin}.
+Our theory suggests that the bimodal, discrete-like nature of the weights should make the attractor landscape robust to quantization.
+To examine this, we evaluated the noise robustness of the quantized network.

+Figure~\ref{fig:robustness} compares the bit-wise recall accuracy of the full-precision (Float32) and 2-bit quantized models as a function of input noise level.
+The performance of the 2-bit model closely tracks that of the full-precision baseline, maintaining high accuracy even under significant corruption (e.g., $>85\%$ accuracy at 20\% noise).
+These results indicate that quantization largely preserves the attractor basin structure, consistent with the discrete parameter organization discussed in Sec.~\ref{sec:bimodal_origin}.